harta55/EnTAP/docs/source/installation.rst

 Pipeline Software
 ------------------
 EnTAP leverages several software distributions within the pipeline to provide the best quality annotations.
-The packages used (and their tested versions) can be seen below.
+The packages used (and their current/tested versions) can be seen below.
 This is not to say that newer versions will not be compatible, however they have not been tested yet with EnTAP.

 .. note:: If the software is already installed on your system, this stage can be skipped

 Software:
     * RSEM_ (Expression Filtering with alignment file): version 1.3.0
     * GeneMarkS-T_ (Frame Selection): version 5.1
-    * DIAMOND_ (Similarity Search): version 0.8.31
+    * DIAMOND_ (Similarity Search): version 0.9.9
+        * Version 0.8.31
+        * Version 0.9.19
     * InterProScan_ (Protein Databases): This is not included within the EnTAP repo, but is supported

 If you have downloaded the full repository from the GitLab page, each of these (with the exception of GeneMarkS-T) are contained within the /libs directory.
 GeneMarkS-T must be acquired from the website linked previously due to licensing (free for academic use).